 Project Library: links shared by either party.

-Project Feedback: ability for supplier to provide regular feedback scores, and visibility into final scores.
+Project Feedback: giving ability for supplier to provide regular feedback scores, and visibility into final scores.

-Project Contracts: original and any subsequent changes to contracts and value.
+Project Contracts: original contract and any subsequent changes to contracts and value.